-• Degrees are awarded three times a year at the end of each semester: spring, summer, and fall

-- The formal commencement ceremonies occur annually in May. - Students are eligible to graduate after they have completed all degree requirements (consult with an Academic Advisor or Student Records) - Students must have no financial obligations to the University in order to graduate. - Students must have a minimum 3.0 GPA to graduate. - The degree designation (MS, MPH, MHA, DrPH, or PhD) may be used after the student's name when all degree requirements are completed.
+- Degrees are awarded three times a year at the end of each semester: spring, summer, and fall - The formal commencement ceremonies occur annually in May, which include the University Hooding Ceremony (specifically for doctoral graduates on campus), the Milken Institute School of Public Health Celebration (on campus), and the University Commencement (on the National Mall). - Students are eligible to graduate after they have completed all degree requirements (consult with an Academic Advisor or Student Records) - Students must have no financial obligations to the University in order to graduate. - Students must have a minimum 3.0 GPA to graduate. - The degree designation (MS, MPH, MHA, DrPH, or PhD) may be used after the student's name when all degree requirements are completed.